 What began as a private collection of pharmaceutical oddities in 1896 became a museum in 1948.
-Called a collection of “Chemist Historical Relics,” it is better described as an amazing Alchemy museum.
+Called a collection of “Historical Chemist Relics,” it is better described as an alchemy museum.

-Among the curious items in this small museum is a bottle of Ambra Grisea Malac (Ambergris or Sperm Whale Vomit), for use on “Lean, thin, emaciated persons who take cold easily” and those who “with great sadness, sit for days weeping.”
-Besides the hanging bats, lizards and crocodiles, worth looking for is the box of Mumia or mummy powder.
+Among the curious items in this small museum is a bottle of Ambra Grisea Malac (Ambergris, or Sperm Whale vomit), for use on “Lean, thin, emaciated persons who take cold easily” and those who “with great sadness, sit for days weeping.”
+Besides the hanging bats, lizards and crocodiles, worth looking for is the box of mumia or mummy powder.
 Easily spotted by the decaying head on top, it is what it sounds like: the powder is made of ground-up mummies meant to be eaten or applied as a salve.
 All of which was the result of a poor translation.

-By the 1400’s the mummy trade was in full effect.
+By the 1400s the mummy trade was in full effect.
 Mummy powder was being used for everything from epilepsy to upset stomaches.
 Of course, mummies are rather hard to come by.
-The entire stock of thousands of mummies (Likely the Guanche aristocracy) found on Canary Island was used up in a matter of years.
+The entire stock of thousands of mummies (likely the Guanche aristocracy) found on Canary Island was used up in a matter of years.

 Merchants even began making new mummies to satisfy the demands.
 They would buy the recently deceased, stuff them full of herbs and leave them out to dry.
 By the 1600s mummies were big business and everyone who was anyone used it.
 Francis Bacon loved it, so did Francis I of France.
 Shakespeare wrote about it in Othello and Macbeth, while his son-in-law John Hall prescribed it to his ill patients.